 Available with Network Analyst license.

-Geoprocessing service example: Drive-time polygons and its companion tutorial data demonstrate how to create a tool for generating service areas on ArcGIS Server.
-The tutorial media also provides sample data for setting up services to solve vehicle routing problems and find closest facilities.
-However, tutorial topics specific to VRP and find closest facilities aren't provided because the workflows for configuring these two types of services are similar to setting up a service area service.
-So read Geoprocessing service example: Drive-time polygons even if you intend to set up a vehicle routing problem or closest facility service.
+The Geoprocessing service example: Drive-time polygons tutorial and its companion data demonstrate how to create a tool for generating service areas in ArcGIS Server.
+The tutorial includes sample data for setting up services to solve vehicle routing problems and find closest facilities.
+Tutorial topics specific to other types of analysis aren't provided because the workflows for configuring other types of services are similar to setting up a service area service, so this tutorial is useful for other service types as well.